xumingming/storm-wiki/Transactional-topologies.md

 The implementation for transactional topologies is very elegant.
 Managing the commit protocol, detecting failures, and pipelining batches seem complex, but everything turns out to be a straightforward mapping to Storm's primitives.

+How the data flow works:

+Here's how transactional spout works:

+1. Transactional spout is a subtopology consisting of a coordinator spout and an emitter bolt
+2. The coordinator is a regular spout with a parallelism of 1
+3. The emitter is a bolt with a parallelism of P, connected to the coordinator's "batch" stream using an all grouping
+4. When the coordinator determines it's time to enter the processing phase for a transaction, it emits a tuple containing the TransactionAttempt and the metadata for that transaction to the "batch" stream
+5. Because of the all grouping, every single emitter task receives the notification that it's time to emit its portion of the tuples for that transaction attempt
+6. Storm automatically manages the anchoring/acking necessary throughout the whole topology to determine when a transaction has completed the processing phase.
+The key here is that *the root tuple was created by the coordinator, so the coordinator will receive an "ack" if the processing phase succeeds, and a "fail" if it doesn't succeed for any reason (failure or timeout).
+7. If the processing phase succeeds, and all prior transactions have successfully committed, the coordinator emits a tuple containing the TransactionAttempt to the "commit" stream.
+8. All committing bolts subscribe to the commit stream using an all grouping, so that they will all receive a notification when the commit happens.
+9. Like the processing phase, the coordinator uses the acking framework to determine whether the commit phase succeeded or not.
+If it receives an "ack", it marks that transaction as complete in zookeeper.

 - Transactional spouts are a sub-topology consisting of a spout and a bolt
   - the spout is the coordinator and contains a single task
   - the bolt is the emitter